Open Source at StackHPC

 logo for the azimuth project

-Azimuth allows OpenStack cloud operators to provide a self-service catalog of common compute platforms to allow HPC and AI practicioners to quickly use your cloud in the most performant way.
+Azimuth allows OpenStack cloud operators to provide a self-service catalog of common compute platforms to allow HPC and AI practitioners to quickly use your cloud in the most performant way.

 Moreover, these reference platforms like Slurm and JupyterHub can be customized to meet your local needs.
 These reference platforms can also be used standalone outside of Azimuth.